samedling/MCSAS/README.md

 ## Basic Installation ##

 Download from https://www.enthought.com/products/canopy either the free or academic version of Enthought Canopy.
+Your Python version must be 2.7 or newer.

 Make sure you have the latest version.